-The "Tranche Write-up Amount" with respect to any Payment Date is the excess, if any, of the Principal Recovery Amount for such Payment Date over the Principal Loss Amount for such Payment Date.
+The "Tranche Write-up Amount" with respect to any Payment Date and Loan Group is the excess, if any, of the Principal Recovery Amount for such Payment Date and Loan Group over the Principal Loss Amount for such Payment Date and Loan Group.

-The "Principal Loss Amount" with respect to any Payment Date is the sum of:
+The "Principal Loss Amount" with respect to any Payment Date and Loan Group is the sum of:

-(a) the aggregate amount of Credit Event Net Losses for all Credit Event Reference Obligations for the related Reporting Period;
+(a) the aggregate amount of Credit Event Net Losses for all Credit Event Reference Obligations in such Loan Group for the related Reporting Period;

-(b) the aggregate amount of court-approved principal reductions ("cramdowns") on the Reference Obligations in the related Reporting Period;
+(b) the aggregate amount of court-approved principal reductions ("cramdowns") on the Reference Obligations in such Loan Group in the related Reporting Period;

-(c) subsequent losses on any Reference Obligation that became a Credit Event Reference Obligation on a prior Payment Date and with respect to which Net Liquidation Proceeds have already been determined; and
+(c) subsequent losses on any Reference Obligation in such Loan Group that became a Credit Event Reference Obligation on a prior Payment Date and with respect to which Net Liquidation Proceeds have already been determined; and

-(d) amounts included in the second, fourth, eighth, ninth, tenth and twelfth priorities under "Allocation of Modification Loss Amount" below.
+(d) amounts included in the second, fourth, eighth, ninth, tenth and twelfth priorities under "Allocation of Modification Loss Amount-Group 1" below, for Group 1, and in the second, fourth, eighth, ninth, tenth and twelfth priorities under "Allocation of Modification Loss Amount-Group 2" below, for Group 2.

-The "Principal Recovery Amount" with respect to any Payment Date is the sum of:
+The "Principal Recovery Amount" with respect to any Payment Date and Loan Group is the sum of:

-(a) the aggregate amount of Credit Event Net Losses for all Reversed Credit Event Reference Obligations for the related Reporting Period;
+(a) the aggregate amount of Credit Event Net Losses for all Reversed Credit Event Reference Obligations in such Loan Group for the related Reporting Period;

-(b) subsequent recoveries on any Reference Obligation that became a Credit Event Reference Obligation on a prior Payment Date and with respect to which Net Liquidation Proceeds have already been determined;
+(b) subsequent recoveries on any Reference Obligation in such Loan Group that became a Credit Event Reference Obligation on a prior Payment Date and with respect to which Net Liquidation Proceeds have already been determined;

-(c) the aggregate amount of the Credit Event Net Gains of all Credit Event Reference Obligations for the related Reporting Period;
+(c) the aggregate amount of the Credit Event Net Gains of all Credit Event Reference Obligations in such Loan Group for the related Reporting Period;

-(d) the aggregate amount of Rep and Warranty Settlement Amounts for the Reporting Period for such Payment Date and Credit Event Reference Obligations; and
+(d) the aggregate amount of Rep and Warranty Settlement Amounts for the Reporting Period for such Payment Date and Credit Event Reference Obligations in such Loan Group; and

-(e) the Projected Recovery Amount on the Termination Date.
+(e) the Projected Recovery Amount on the Termination Date for such Loan Group.

-The "Rep and Warranty Settlement Coverage Amount" with respect to each Payment Date and (1) any Reference Obligation that was included in an Origination Rep and Warranty Settlement and that became a Credit Event Reference Obligation in the related Reporting Period and (2) any Reference Obligation that became a Credit Event Reference Obligation during a previous Reporting Period and that was first included in an Origination Rep and Warranty Settlement during the related Reporting Period, is the sum of the Rep and Warranty Settlement Amounts for all Reference Obligations.
+The "Rep and Warranty Settlement Coverage Amount" with respect to each Payment Date and Loan Group and (1) any Reference Obligation in the related Loan Group that was included in an Origination Rep and Warranty Settlement and that became a Credit Event Reference Obligation in the related Reporting Period and (2) any Reference Obligation in the related Loan Group that became a Credit Event Reference Obligation during a previous Reporting Period and that was first included in an Origination Rep and Warranty Settlement during the related Reporting Period, is the sum of the related Rep and Warranty Settlement Amounts for all such Reference Obligations.